FAZE-surya/FAZE-surya/README.md

 # 👋 Hi, I'm Surya!

 Welcome to my GitHub profile!
-As a programming apprentice with a vast knowledge of programming languages, I'm passionate about leveraging my skills to build innovative solutions and contribute to open-source projects.
-My journey in tech is fueled by a relentless curiosity and a desire to make a difference through code.
+I'm a programming apprentice with a strong understanding of different programming languages.
+I love using my skills to create new and exciting projects and to help out with open-source work.
+My tech journey is driven by a constant curiosity and a commitment to making an impact with my programming.

 ##
 ## 💻 Master of All Languages